 - Family-Unfriendly Violence: This is a very graphic animated film, considering its target audience.
 The Tyrannosaurus gets gored repeatedly, and several other dinosaurs, including babies, fall to his appetite.

-- Heroic Sacrifice: The friendly Triceratops pushes the T. rex over a cliff, deliberately plummeting down with it, to keep him away from the humans.
+- Heroic Sacrifice: Zhu the Triceratops pushes the T. rex over a cliff, deliberately plummeting down with it, to keep him away from the humans.

 - Last of His Kind: The Tyrannosaurus is this by the end.